IdleMuse/helios/user/pages/03.character-creation/01.backgrounds/default.md

 title: Backgrounds
 ---

 !!
-This section includes lots of 'X%' placeholders - these will be filled in before the game begins!
+This section includes lots of 'X%' placeholders - these will be filled in Soon!

 # Character Backgrounds